Competition Rules

 Answer: Surprisingly yes.
 Turn it into a great print and enter it in the following year’s Quarterly and Annual competition as a print and you may even be able to repeat your luck with it and get another Cup.
 It is probably now time to retire it, though we might still use it for the society in an external competition.
 If you still want to squeeze some more life out of the image yourself, I suggest you look at external competitions like the BPE and FIAP Salons.

-OPS Annual Competition Categories
+OPS Annual Competition Sections and Categories

 L&CPU Nature Rules